ArduPilot/ardupilot_wiki/copter/source/docs/ac2_simple_geofence.rst

-AC 3.0.1 (and higher) includes a simple "tin can" shaped fence centered on home that will attempt to stop your copter from flying too far away by initiating an RTL.
+AC 3.0.1 (and higher) includes a simple "tin can" shaped fence centered on home that will attempt to stop your copter from flying too far away by stopping at the fence (if in Loiter mode and using Copter-3.4 or higher) or initiating an RTL.
 The maximum circular distance and altitude and the vehicle behaviour when the fence is reached can be configured using Mission Planner.

 .. image:: ../images/copter_simple_tincan_geofence.jpg